Anywhere With You

 “I have one condition,” Teegan said.

-Another moment of silence, then, with satisfaction in his tone, he said, “Deal.”
+Then, with satisfaction in his tone, he said, “Deal.”